We are a dedicated team working together to provide excellence as our standard to all of our clients

 History How did it all start?

-The English Riviera Centre (ERC) came into existence after Torbay Council, working with the Tourism Industry in the late 70s early 80s, saw an opportunity to extend the 10-week holiday season by promoting conferences and events.
+The Riviera International Conference Centre (RICC) came into existence after Torbay Council, working with the Tourism Industry in the late 70s / early 80s, saw an opportunity to extend the 10-week holiday season by promoting conferences and events.

 The main venues at the time were the Town Hall, the Princess Theatre and the Festival Theatre.
 These facilities failed to meet the expectations of delegates and conference organisers in comparison with other venues which were being developed, such as the Harrogate International Conference Centre.